 First up, I’d advise businesses to allocate money for liabilities such as superannuation, GST and accounts payable.

-This means paying close attention to the cash flow to make sure what’s coming into and out of the business is in balance.
+This means paying close attention to the cash flow that comes from Crowdfunding Capital Raising campaigns or from other incomes to make sure what’s coming into and out of the business is in balance.

 Lack of cash is the leading cause of business falling over, so it pays to keep your finger on the pulse by regularly looking at your financial statements.
 Having a netsuite assessment is a great idea for keeping financial statements.
 With NetSuite Shopify services you can have your payable bills easily integrated for your company.